ziritrion/dataeng-zoomcamp/notes/1_intro.md

 docker network create pg-network
 ```

+>You can remove the network later with the command `docker network rm pg-network` .
+You can look at the existing networks with `docker network ls` .

 We will now re-run our Postgres container with the added network name and the container network name, so that the pgAdmin container can find it (we'll use `pg-database` for the container name):

 ```bash